-The applicant is not proposing to install street frontage improvements, remove trees, or conduct other on-site grading operations with this Minor Partition application.
+The applicant is proposing to install street frontage improvements along the site's Walling Circle frontage.
+No improvements are proposed along the site's Willamette Drive frontage (fee-in-lieu is requested).
+At this time no tree removal or on-site grading operations are proposed with this Minor Partition application.
 When building permits are requested for the dwelling and associated site improvements on Parcel 2, a grading plan will be submitted to meet the standards of this section.
 Proposed tree removal (21 trees) is shown on the preliminary grading plan.

+D. Water.

-- D. Water. - 1.
-A plan for domestic potable water supply lines and related water service facilities, such as reservoirs, etc., shall be prepared by a licensed engineer consistent with the adopted Comprehensive Water System Plan and most recently adopted updates and amendments. - 2.
+- 1. A plan for domestic potable water supply lines and related water service facilities, such as reservoirs, etc., shall be prepared by a licensed engineer consistent with the adopted Comprehensive Water System Plan and most recently adopted updates and amendments. - 2.
 Location and sizing of the water lines within the development and off-site extensions.
 Show on-site water line extensions in street stubouts to the edge of the site, or as needed to complete a loop in the system. - 3.
 Adequate looping system of water lines to enhance water quality. - 4.
 For all non-single-family developments, calculate fire flow demand of the site and demonstrate to the Fire Chief.
 Demonstrate to the City Engineer how the system can meet the demand.

-The attached Preliminary Utility Plan (Exhibit 5) indicates that the future dwelling located on Parcel 2 will connect to the existing water main line within Walling Circle.
+The attached Tentative Plan indicates that the future dwelling located on Parcel 2 will connect to the existing water main line within Walling Circle.
 A water meter and lateral line for Parcel 2 will not be installed until building permits for the future dwelling are submitted and approved.

+E. Sewer.

-- E. Sewer. - 1.
-A plan prepared by a licensed engineer shall show how the proposal is consistent with the Sanitary Sewer Master Plan and subsequent updates and amendments.
+- 1. A plan prepared by a licensed engineer shall show how the proposal is consistent with the Sanitary Sewer Master Plan and subsequent updates and amendments.
 Agreement with that plan must demonstrate how the sanitary sewer proposal will be accomplished and how it is efficient.
 The sewer system must be in the correct zone. - 2.
 Sanitary sewer information will include plan view of the sanitary sewer lines, including manhole locations and depths.
 Show how each lot or parcel would be sewered. - 3.
-Sanitary sewer lines shall be located in the public right-ofway, particularly the street, unless the applicant can demonstrate why the alternative location is necessary and meets accepted engineering standards.

-- 4. Sanitary sewer line should be at a depth that can facilitate connection with down-system properties in an efficient manner. - 5.
+Sanitary sewer lines shall be located in the public right-ofway, particularly the street, unless the applicant can demonstrate why the alternative location is necessary and meets accepted engineering standards. - 4.
+Sanitary sewer line should be at a depth that can facilitate connection with down-system properties in an efficient manner. - 5.
 The sanitary sewer line should be designed to minimize the amount of lineal feet in the system. - 6.
 The sanitary sewer line shall minimize disturbance of natural areas and, in those cases where that is unavoidable, disturbance shall be mitigated pursuant to the appropriate chapters (e.g., Chapter 32 CDC, Water Resource Area Protection). - 7.
 Sanitary sewer shall be extended or stubbed out to the next developable subdivision or a point in the street that allows for reasonable connection with adjacent or nearby properties. - 8.
 The sanitary sewer system shall be built pursuant to Department of Environmental Quality (DEQ), City, and Tri-City Service District sewer standards.
 This report should be prepared by a licensed engineer, and the applicant must be able to demonstrate the ability to satisfy these submittal requirements or standards at the preconstruction phase.